meltoner/agrofelis/components/vehicle-power/readme.md

 ![04-covers-dimensions](_figures/vehicle-power-04-covers-dimensions.png)

-The 11th part, made out of plexiglass dimensions is encoded be the following diagram.
+The 11th part, made out of plexiglass dimensions is encoded by the following diagram.

 ![plexiglass](_figures/vehicle-power-04-plexiglass-dimensions.png)